Procurement Policy

 • Measurement of these benefits by key performance indicators and through day to day contract management.

-Aggregation and packaging of contracts
+Estimating contract value, aggregation and packaging of contracts

-Term of contracts, partnering and frameworks
+Term of contracts, partnering and commercial purchasing tools

 To deliver efficiencies and improved buying power for both Curo and our suppliers, we will:

-• look to establish longer term contracts and partnering arrangements
+• look to establish longer term contracts and partnering arrangements where value for money can be maintained

-• ensure the terms of contract are managed by Curo and delivered by the contractor
+• ensure the terms of contract are managed by Curo and delivered by the contractor.

 Advertising requirements